openSUSE/news-o-o/_posts/2011-11-07-opensuse-weekly-news-issue-200-is-out.markdown

 Freak snowstorm reported in hell.
 Tea party agrees Obama is the best candidate for 2012 presidential election.
 Microsoft submits open-source code under the GPLv3 to Samba.
 Those are all pretty unlikely, but [Microsoft really did submit code to the Samba](http://samba.org/samba/news/developers/ms-patch.html) file server open-source project.

 This might not strike you as too amazing.
 After all, Microsoft has supported some open-source projects at [CodePlex](http://www.codeplex.com/) for some time now and they will work with some other projects such as the [Python](http://www.zdnet.com/blog/microsoft/microsoft-rolls-out-open-source-python-extension-for-visual-studio/10478) and [PHP](http://www.zdnet.com/blog/open-source/microsoft-makes-pledges-to-support-apache-php-ruby/2704) languages and the [Drupal content management system (CMS)](http://www.microsoft.com/en-us/openness/story/plays-well-with-others/microsoft-plus-drupal.aspx).
 But, Samba, Samba is different.
-They™re an old Microsoft enemy. (...)
+Theyâ€™re an old Microsoft enemy. (...)

-
+â€

 ### Reviews and Essays

+â€œ

         [Jun Auza: How to Convince Your Friends to Use Linux Without Being a Jerk](http://www.junauza.com/2011/10/how-to-convince-your-friends-into-using.html)

-Linux is one of the most secure and stable operating systems around, and yet, its user base hasn™t really grown as everyone expected it to.
-There are many reasons for this, and we won™t go into those right now.
+Linux is one of the most secure and stable operating systems around, and yet, its user base hasnâ€™t really grown as everyone expected it to.
+There are many reasons for this, and we wonâ€™t go into those right now.
 However, if you, like any other Linux user, are disappointed by the current market share stats, we can tell you some simple tips that will help you convince your Windows or Mac-crazy friends into using Linux.

 Now, many Linux users have already tried to coax their friends and family members to try out this popular and newbie-friendly distro called Ubuntu.
 A select few have succeeded and many have failed.
 So here, we will give you some important tips to help you spread the word about Linux without sounding like that arrogant nerd who has nothing but contempt for Windows or Mac. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Credits.png)Feedbackâ–²â–¼